open-learning-exchange/open-learning-exchange.github.io/pages/nation.md

 This is the usual sync process from the community side.
 There are three other important kinds of updates that you receive on the community side: updates, publications, and surveys.

 As you can see from the image below, there is an update, a publication, and a survey ready for download.
+Don't worry if you don't see the release notes button, the image below is just to illustrate all buttons you might possibly see.

 ![Update, Publication, and Survey ready from the nation](uploads/images/nation.md7.png)